Famous (Mason Ramsey song)

 "Famous" is the debut single by American singer Mason Ramsey, released on April 27, 2018 by Atlantic and Big Loud Records.
-Produced by Joey Moi, the song was written by Mason Ramsey, Tyler Hubbard, Corey Crowder, Sarah Buxton and Canaan Smith.
+The song was produced by Joey Moi, and written by Mason Ramsey, Tyler Hubbard, Corey Crowder, Sarah Buxton and Canaan Smith.
 It was serviced to country radio on April 30.

 Composition

 "Famous" blends traditional country with modern styles, which a Rolling Stone writer compared to Luke Bryan.
 Lyrically, the song narrates a pre-adolescent romance.

 Chart performance

 "Famous" entered at number 62 on the US Billboard Hot 100 and at number 4 on Hot Country Songs.
 It debuted with 10.8 million US streams and 19,000 sold in its first week.

 Live performances

 Ramsey performed the song at the Stagecoach Festival, along with his cover of "Lovesick Blues", during Florida Georgia Line's set.

 Critical reception

-Critical reaction to the song was positive, with praise for Ramsey's successful transition to serious country music.
+The critical reaction to the song was positive, with praise for Ramsey's successful transition to serious country music.